 In 2005, New York state enacted legislation that would exempt the sale and installation costs of residential solar systems from the state sales tax.
 This exemption would allow systems that cool, heat and/or provide electricity to residences to benefit from tax exemption on those costs.
 To benefit from this status, the resident would need to submit a sales tax exemption certificate.
 More information can be found here.

-New York City Property Tax Abatement
+NYC Property Tax Abatement

 Eligible costs include the cost of equipment, the cost of designing the solar system, and installation labor.
 The tax abatement has been designed to help offset the costs of meeting the NYC Department of Building’s codes.
 To take advantage of this incentive, you or your solar installer will need to hire a New York State-registered architect or professional engineer to file the necessary paperwork with the NYC Department of Buildings.
 This form should be completed in order to benefit from these savings.